edenia/wax-local/README.md

 - [Eosio](https://developers.eos.io/welcome/latest/getting-started-guide/local-development-environment/index)

 ## Quick start
-- Download the Docker image `docker pull eoscostarica506/wax-local`
+- Download the Docker image `make pull-docker`
-- Run the Docker image `docker run -dp 8888:8888 eoscostarica506/wax-local`
+- Run the Docker image `make run`
 - Run the command `cleos get info` or check the link in the browser `http://127.0.0.1:8888/v1/chain/get_info`

 If you run the command `cleos get info` or go to` http://127.0.0.1:8888/v1/chain/` and get information like the following it is because you already have the environment ready to work.